 - Till an organic fertilizer with corn gluten into garden beds to add nutrients and reduce weeds in the spring.

 - Begin planning your garden for the spring.
-Search online for garden plans such as a mosquito repellent container garden plan.
+Search online for garden plans such as a mosquito repellent container garden plan or our cat-friendly garden.

 - Visit your local independent garden center for winter sales and great deals on out-of-season stock.